GenericMappingTools/gmt/doc/rst/source/supplements/misc/dimfilter.rst

 which contains the filtered depths.
 Finally, one should know that **dimfilter** will not produce a smooth output as other spatial filters do because it returns a minimum median out of *N* medians of *N* sectors.
-The output can be rought unless the input data is noise-free.
+The output can be rough unless the input data is noise-free.
 Thus, an additional filtering (e.g., Gaussian via **grdfilter**) of the DiM-filtered data is generally recommended.